 Next was the sparkling wine production section, where we were able to see the machines used to make sparkling wine.
 Cricova is actually the first winery in Moldova that manufactures sparkling wine using the same method that Dom Perignon himself used!

-Our next stop on the tour was the National Collection, or Oenotheque, which is comprised of almost 1.3 million bottles of wine, each with its own unique history.
-For example, there is the ‘Easter Jerusalem’ wine, which is the only piece in the world to have survived out of 400 bottles that were bottled way back in 1902.
+Our next stop on our tour of Cricova Winery was the National Collection, or Oenotheque, which is comprised of almost 1.3 million bottles of wine, each with its own unique history – now, I don’t know about you, but to me that’s a hell of a lot of wine!
+Included in this collection is the ‘Easter Jerusalem’ wine, which is the only piece in the world to have survived out of 400 bottles that were bottled way back in 1902.

-This wine collection is priceless, and it was a very odd feeling to be walking among so much valuable wine, without any barriers or anything actually stopping you from reaching out and touching them – of course, you’re not allowed to touch the bottles but I’m just saying this to illustrate the proximity of the tourist to all of these unique and exquisite wines!
+This collection of Moldova wine is priceless, and it was a very odd feeling to be walking among so much valuable wine, without any barriers or anything actually stopping you from reaching out and touching them – of course, you’re not allowed to touch the bottles but I’m just saying this to illustrate the proximity of the tourist to all of these unique and exquisite wines!